tembo-io/website/docusaurus/docs/postgres_guides/all-possible-joins-in-postgres/all-possible-joins-in-postgres.md

 ## Cross Join

-It returns the result of Cartersian multiplication between the both tables.
+It returns the result of Cartesian multiplication between the both tables.
 It combines the every row of left table to the every row of right table and gives the final result.

 It does not require any condition.